By Pat Anson, Editor

 “I spoke to my insurance about it and they told me that there are labs in Montana that could have done the same thing and would have been covered by my insurance.
 She asked me, why they would go to a Georgia lab?” said the patient, who asked that we not reveal her identity.

-The lab in question is Confirmatrix Laboratory, a financially troubled company near Atlanta that specializes in urine drug testing and saliva-based genetic tests.
+The lab in question is Confirmatrix Laboratory, a financially troubled company near Atlanta that specializes in urine drug testing.

 As PNN has reported, some current and former patients at the Benefis pain clinic believe they are being unfairly labeled and treated as addicts.
 Many are having their opioid doses reduced or stopped completely.
 All are required to take regular drug tests to prove they’re not abusing their pain medication.